learn-co-students/javascript-objects-bootcamp-prep-000/README.md

 ## Check Empty Object

-You can check to see if your object is empty by using `Object.keys(yourObject)` which returns an array of all the keys in your object.
+Unline Ruby, JavaScript does not have a handy `.empty?` convenience method.
+But, you can check to see if your object is empty by using `Object.keys(yourObject)` which returns an array of all the keys in your object.

 ```js
 var meals = {breakfast: "oatmeal", lunch: "turkey sandwich", dinner: "steak and potatoes"};